-License Centers will be closed on Monday, February 18th in observance of Presidents’ Day.
-Please expect higher than average wait times on Friday, February 15th and Tuesday, February 19th.
+License Centers will be closed on Monday, November 11th in observance of Veterans Day.
+Please expect higher than average wait times on Friday, November 8th and Tuesday, November 12th.
 Thank you for your patience.

 The information on this page is intended for people who have purchased a vehicle with a title from another state.
 Learn how to transfer your registration from another state if you have moved to Minnesota.

 If you have purchased a vehicle that has a title from a state other than from the State of Minnesota, please follow the steps outlined here.
 No two states have the same format of title, however all titles contain the same type of information.
 Minnesota law requires a title purchased by a Minnesota resident be transferred within 10 business days of the date of sale to avoid a penalty.

 NOTE: The following information is intended to give a general outline of most title transfers and may not be complete or apply to all situations.
 The only way to know if you have all of the required information is to present it to a representative at a License Center.
 Please contact us with any questions.

 What Do I Need to Transfer the Title?

 In every case you will need to present the most current title.
 If you do not have the most current title, the seller will need to obtain a duplicate from the state the title was issued from.
 Sellers and buyers will need to complete and sign the appropriate section on the title.

 Effective January 1, 2016, per Minnesota Statutes 2014, Section 169.798, Subdivision 4